3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 ## Known issues

-Sadly there are some issues that were not resolved in time for the release.
+There are some issues that were discovered during testing the release.
 Here is a list of the issues on which we are working on:

 - [No HDMI output in FW on V540TU and V560TU](https://github.com/Dasharo/dasharo-issues/issues/930)